yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part5.markdown

 {%try%}https://github.com/Gigaspaces/xapnet-tutorial{%endtry%}

-#### Failover and Scalability
+### Failover and Scalability
 One of our non functional requirements for our online payment system is that it is highly available and it can handle a large amount of concurrent transactions.
 This can be accomplish in a couple of ways.
 We can deploy the PU with multiple concurrent threads and or multiple PU instances on top of the grid.

-#### Multi threaded PU
+### Multi threaded Event Container
-By default the PU is single threaded.
-With a simple annotation you can tell XAP how many threads the PU should run with.
+By default the event container is single threaded.
+With a simple annotation you can tell XAP how many threads the event container should run with.
 {%highlight csharp%}
 [PollingEventDriven(Name = "DataProcessor", MinConcurrentConsumers = 1, MaxConcurrentConsumers = 4)]
-public class PaymentProcessor {
+public class PaymentProcessor
+{
     //......
 }
 {%endhighlight%}